ZiadSalah2003/Parallel-Computation-Project/docs/sample_sort.md

    - Processes with no data

 3. The use of regular sampling helps achieve better load balancing by selecting more representative splitters.

+4. The merge sort algorithm was chosen as the local sorting method because:
+   - It offers stable O(n log n) performance regardless of input data characteristics
+   - It's a classic divide-and-conquer algorithm that divides the array in half recursively
+   - It provides predictable performance without the worst-case degradation that can affect quicksort

 ## Example Use Case